Unique composition and evolutionary histories of large low velocity provinces

 Abstract

-The two `large low velocity provinces' (LLVPs) are broad seismic wave speed anomalies in Earth's lower mantle beneath Africa and the Pacific Ocean.
-Recent research suggests they represent volumes that contain relatively dense subducted oceanic crust (SOC), but the distribution of recycled material within them is an open question.
-Using simulations of 3-D global-scale mantle circulation over the past 1 Gyr, we find that simulated large low velocity provinces (S-LLVPs), with similar properties and locations to LLVPs, develop as a consequence of the recycling of SOC.
-The Pacific S-LLVP is enriched in SOC by up to 53% compared to the African S-LLVP and is therefore more dense, potentially explaining topological differences between the two structures.
-Shear wave velocity reductions in the two domains are similar due to the dominating influence of temperature over composition.
-Differences in melting ages between the two S-LLVPs reveal distinct formation histories, where the Pacific S-LLVP is maintained by a steady replenishment of young SOC, while the African S-LLVP comprises older, well mixed material.
+The two ``large low velocity provinces'' (LLVPs) are broad, low seismic wave speed anomalies in Earth's lower mantle beneath Africa and the Pacific Ocean.
+Recent research suggests they contain relatively dense subducted oceanic crust (SOC), but the relative concentration of this recycled material within them is an open question.
+Using simulations of 3-D global mantle circulation over the past 1 Gyr, we find that two antipodal LLVPs develop naturally as a consequence of Earth's recent subduction history and the gravitational settling and stirring of SOC.
+Shear-wave velocity reductions in the two LLVPs are similar due to the dominating influence of temperature over composition.
+However, the formation histories are distinct.
+Circum-Pacific subduction of oceanic lithosphere has continuously replenished the Pacific LLVP with relatively young SOC since 300 Ma, while the African LLVP comprises older, well-mixed material.
+We estimate that the Pacific LLVP is enriched in SOC by up to 53% compared to the African LLVP and therefore more dense and less buoyant, potentially contributing to the height difference between the two structures.

 DOI